riderius/File-Manager/README.md

 **send2trash** is a python module that sends files/folders to Recycle Bin instead of permanently deleting it.
 **colorama** is a python module that produces colored terminal text.
+**Pillow** is the friendly PIL fork by Alex Clark and Contributors. **PIL** is the Python Imaging Library by Fredrik Lundh and Contributors.

 ## Commands you can execute on files